kwilkins/dnd/5e-reference-doc.md

 All background options from any officially published WotC books (Player’s Handbook, Sword Coast Adventure's Guide, Curse of Strahd, etc).<sup>[WM](west-marches/west-marches-reference-doc.md#5e-rules-in-west-marches)</sup>

 Backgrounds are the simpliest to customize if for whatever reason the stock options don't appeal to you.

+Having a backstory in addition to your character's background isn't required, but I always think it is a good idea to have a sense of who your character is beyond game mechanics.
+How old are they?
+Did they recieve formal training for their skills?
+What kinds of relationships to they have with others?
+What was your childhood like?
+Knowing all this before playing session 1, purposely leaving gaps to discover as you play, or a mix of the two are all fine options.
+XGtE has an excellent collection of tables that can help form ideas for a fleshed out backstory.

 ### Alignment
 In games I run, I’d always prefer you to play your character as they would behave rather than worry about strictly following an alignment.
 If that means you adhere to a single alignment, great!
 If that means your actions jump around depending on the circumstances, great!
 Your character’s alignment is not the actions they take, but the motivation for their actions.